ozanerdem/ozanerdem.github.io/_posts/2019-06-18-introduction-to-integer-programming.markdown

 This concludes the our somewhat-informal proof that we can use an integer programming solver to solve "any" problem in NP.

 So far so good!
-The only missing piece of the puzzle is what the NP complexity class stands for.
+The only missing piece of the puzzle is knowing what the NP complexity class stands for.
 NP stands for "nondeterministic polynomial time", which is the set of decision problems that we can verify the solutions in polynomial time[^npclass], and it covers all the polynomial problems, as well as all the interesting NP-complete problems.